evanshortiss/express-expeditious/README.md

 * Caching engines can be swapped easily.
 Need to use memcached instead of one of the default adapters?
 Go ahead!
 * Retains ETag support from express 4.12.X
-* Custom generated cache keys via a simple function
+* Support for custom cache keys
-* Conditional caching behaviour via a simple function
+* Determine caching behaviour using custom functions
-* Varied cache times can be determined based on status code
+* Cache times can be configured based on status code
-* Caching engine can be accessed programmatically for simple cache management since it's just an expeditious instance
+* Simple cache invalidation using the expeditious instance passed in

 ## Example
-This example will cache responses in memory,
+This example will cache responses in node.js process memory:

 ```js
 // expeditious module, we'll use this to create cache instances
 var expeditious = require('expeditious');